IMPEL Logo

 Ongoing

-2) a reduction of the number of individuals affected by derogation permits
+2) a reduction of the number of individuals affected by derogation permits;

-3) growing number of non-hazardous species.
+3) an increase of non-hazardous species.

 Photography by: © Andries Pen